Combining Excel Files Hosted on a SharePoint Folder with Power BI

 Good question!
 What the tool is expecting here is the root URL to the SharePoint site itself.
 Here’s a quick example:

-In order to use the correct URL, we need to be in the folder of the data that we’re trying to get and check the url that our browser shows.
-If it has the if it starts with the format of https://<site address>/sites/<sitename>/ then we need to use that url, otherwise we use the much simpler https://<site address>
+To use the correct URL, we need to be in the folder of the data that we’re trying to get and check the URL that our browser shows.
+If it has the if it starts with the format of https:///sites// then we need to use that URL, otherwise, we use the much simpler https://

-Now that we’re in, we’ll be able to see all of the files from all of the folders that we have access to in that specific site.
-This might be a pretty long list, so let’s do some filtering on the “Folder Path” column and select the folder where your data is being stored so you only get the files from it.
+Now that we’re in, we’ll be able to see all of the files from all of the folders that we have access to on that specific site.
+This might be a pretty long list, so let’s do some filtering on the “Folder Path” column and select the folder where your data is being stored, so you only get the files from it.

 New functionality!
-Combine Excel files with just 1 click
+Combine Excel files with just one click

 This is now what happens after you click that button: